 That’s why I’m also sharing my tips on maintaining haircuts for women with thick hair.
 No matter your lifestyle or routine, I’ve got ways to simplify the upkeep.

 - You want to visit the salon as rarely as possible.
-The more layers and texture you get, your cut will last longer.
+The more layers and texture you get, the longer your cut will last longer.
 A medium or long shag with short layers would be ideal.
 Any razor cut will give you longevity, too.

 - You like getting a haircut every 8 to 10 weeks.
 Depending on your hair type, a pixie might be workable.
 Curlier textures would need more frequent trims with this haircut, though.
 A layered bob, lob, or long layered cut would be more suitable for curls.

 - You’ll make appointments as often as you need to maintain a style.
 Do whatever you want!
 With thick hair, you can get specialty details like a design shaved into the sides or nape.
 These customizations are super eye-catching with your hair type.
 They need frequent touch-ups.
-Micro-fringe and asymmetrical cuts are fun choices too.
+Micro-fringe and asymmetrical cuts are fun choices, too.

 - You don’t have much (if any) time to style each morning.
 The key is picking a cut that suits your natural texture.
 This means angled bobs and any amount shoulder-length or longer on straighter hair.
 You’ll want a layered bob or curly shag for curly textures so you can scrunch and go.